hashicorp/consul/website/source/docs/guides/backup.html.md

 ## Restore from Backup

 Running the `restore` process should be straightforward.
-However, there are a couple actions you can take to ensure the process goes smoothly.
-First, make sure the cluster you are restoring is stable.
-Second, you will only need to run the process once, on the leader.
-The cluster gossip protocol will ensure the data is propagated to the non-leaders.
+However, there are a couple of actions you can take to ensure the process goes smoothly.
+First, make sure the cluster you are restoring is stable and has a leader.
+You can see this using `consul operator raft list-peers` and checking server logs and telemetry for signs of leader elections or network issues.
+You will only need to run the process once, on the leader.
+The Raft consensus protocol ensures that all servers restore the same state.

 The basic restore command.